The OWASP Top 10: 2013 vs. 2017

 Almost all programming languages include logging frameworks.
 At a minimum, log any security-related events (such as user authentication and access control errors) with a unique identifier for the user performing the action.
 Use a centralized log management service to aggregate log data, scan for unusual activity, and send alerts when it detects certain patterns.
 For more information, see the Logging Cheat Sheet.

-Templarbit can help you monitor web application activity, sign up for a free trial.
+Templarbit can help you monitor web application activity, start with a free account.

 Two items were removed from this year’s top 10: Cross-Site Request Forgeries (CSRFs) and Unvalidated Redirects and Forwards.